MarcoTomasRodriguez/cronos/README.md

 # Cronos

 You can't work with multiple timers in mind?
-Try Cronos and forget about them.
+Cronos helps you to create and manage multiple short timers.

 ## Getting Started